sl2902/mlbookcamp-code/capstone1/README.md

    <img width="1786" alt="image" src="https://user-images.githubusercontent.com/7212518/208729983-23730ab3-af6e-405e-99a6-259659a8613a.png">

-   Once the Docker image is successfully built, copy the docker command from the standard output, it should look something like this:
+   Once the Docker image is successfully built, copy the docker command from the standard output shown above, it should look something like this:
    ```
    docker run -it --rm -p 3000:3000 <<tag value>> serve --production
    ```